mctools/simplebuild-dgcode/doc/source/vis.rst

 Visualisation of geometry and data
 ==================================

-When it comes to understanding ones Geant4 geometry or data, it is very useful to be able to launch a 3D visualisation of the volumes and tracks in question.
-While such visualisations lack the precision and number crunching performance of a careful written data-analysis, they instead have the potential to provide quick and instant feedback of a setup, in a manner which is very intuitive to the human developers and consumers of a simulation project.
+When it comes to understanding one's Geant4 geometry or data, it is very useful to be able to launch a 3D visualisation of the volumes and tracks in question.
+While such visualisations lack the precision and number crunching performance of a carefully written data-analysis, they instead have the potential to provide quick and instant feedback on a setup, in a manner that is very intuitive to the human developers and consumers of a simulation project.

-In dgcode we facilitate the usage of two options for 3D visualisations out of the box: The one included in Geant4 itself, and our own custom application.
+In dgcode, we facilitate the usage of two options for 3D visualisations out of the box: the one included in Geant4 itself, and our own custom application.

 Custom 3D Viewer
 ----------------

-In our coding framework we provide a custom `OpenSceneGraph
+In dgcode, we provide a custom `OpenSceneGraph
 <https://www.openscenegraph.com/>`_-based 3D visualisation tool which can be
 used to visualise both simulation geometries and data.
-Despite being a bit rough around the edges (for instance it could use a better name than "CoolNameHere"), it has already been highly useful for a lot of work so far
+Despite being a bit rough around the edges (for instance it could use a better name than "CoolNameHere"), it has already been highly useful for a lot of work so far.

 Geometry visualisation
 ^^^^^^^^^^^^^^^^^^^^^^